Bleskocvok/logwrap/README.md

 logwrap -- tail -f /path/to/log -- fire_alert
 ```

-There `fire_alert` could be a simple script that checks if the long contains a line
+There `fire_alert` could be a simple script that checks if the log contains a line
 that should trigger an alert and then sends the alert.

 ## Installation